 Key commitment 2

-- We are committed to responding promptly and appropriately to all incidents or concerns of abuse that may occur and to work with statutory agencies in accordance with the procedures that are set down in 'What to do if you're worried a child is being abused' (HMG 2006).
+Happy Hearts Day Nursery is committed to responding promptly and appropriately to all incidents or concerns of abuse that may occur and to work with statutory agencies in accordance with the procedures that are set down in the ‘Working together to Safeguard Children 2013’ guidance.

 - We acknowledge that abuse of children can take different forms - physical, emotional, and sexual, as well as neglect.

-- When children are suffering from physical, sexual or emotional abuse, or may be experiencing neglect, this may be
+- When children are suffering from physical, sexual or emotional abuse, or experiencing neglect, this may be demonstrated through:

 - We take into account factors affecting parental capacity, such as social exclusion, domestic violence, parent’s drug or alcohol abuse, mental or physical illness or parent’s learning disability.

-- We are aware of other factors that affect children’s vulnerability such as abuse of disabled children, fabricated or induced illness, child abuse linked tobeliefs in spirit possession, sexual exploitation of children such as through internet abuse and Female Gential Mutilation that may affect or may have affected children and young people using our providion.
+- We are aware of other factors that affect children’s vulnerability such as, abuse of disabled children; fabricated or induced illness; child abuse linked to beliefs in spirit possession; sexual exploitation of children, such as through internet abuse; and Female Genital Mutilation; that may affect, or may have affected, children and young people using our provision.

-- Where we believe a child in our care or known to us may be affected by any of these factors we follow the procedure for reporting child protection concerns.
+- Where we believe that a child in our care or that is known to us may be affected by any of these factors we follow the procedures below for reporting child protection concerns.

-- Where such evidence is apparent, the child's key person makes a dated record of the details of the concern and discusses what to do with the setting leader or manager who is acting as the 'designated person'.
+- Where such evidence is apparent, the child's key person makes a dated record of the details of the concern and discusses what to do with the member of staff who is acting as the 'designated person'.
 The information is stored on the child's personal file.

 - We take care not to influence the outcome either through the way we speak to children or by asking questions of children.